Aldin Turkeš: International career

-Despite representing Switzerland on various youth levels, Turkeš decided to play for Bosnia and Herzegovina on senior level.

-In September 2018, his application to change sports citizenship from Swiss to Bosnian was approved by FIFA.
-He was first part of Bosnia and Herzegovina under-21 team.
+Despite representing Switzerland at various youth levels, Turkeš decided to play for Bosnia and Herzegovina at senior level.
+In September 2018, his request to switch international allegiance to Bosnia and Herzegovina was approved by FIFA, and a month later he became part of the Bosnia and Herzegovina under-21 team, making his debut in a UEFA Euro 2019 qualification match against Portugal after coming on as a substitute in the 89th minute for Amer Gojak and scoring his side's second goal in a 2–4 away defeat.

-In October 2020, he received his first senior call-up, for friendly game against Iran and 2020–21 UEFA Nations League games against Netherlands and Italy.
+After his debut for Bosnia and Herzegovina U21, there were reports that he might switch his allegiance to Kosovo.
+In October 2020, he received his first senior call-up for a friendly against Iran and 2020–21 UEFA Nations League matches against Netherlands and Italy.